oh2gxn/nip/README.md

-This repo contains the code used in my MSc thesis: http://users.ics.aalto.fi/jatoivol/di-oneside.pdf (there has been some revision since then, though)
+This repo contains the code used in my MSc thesis: http://users.ics.aalto.fi/jatoivol/di-oneside.pdf

+There has been some revision to this software since the year 2007, though.

 tl;dr:
 - (Dynamic) Bayesian Network (DBN) library in C